All Products

 Container Service for Kubernetes:Delete a cluster

-You can delete Container Service for Kubernetes (ACK) clusters in the ACK console.
-The cluster deletion page displays the existing resources in the cluster that you want to delete.
-You can check the resources that you want to delete and select the resources that you want to retain.
-Read the information on the cluster deletion page and make sure that you understand the risks that may arise after you delete the cluster.
+You can delete clusters that you no longer need from the Container Service for Kubernetes (ACK) console.
+The delete cluster page displays the existing resources in the cluster.
+You can view the resources that will be deleted and choose whether to retain them.
+Read the prompts on the page carefully to ensure that you understand the risks before you delete the cluster.

-• If a node pool is configured with the expected number of nodes, only pay-as-you-go nodes in the node pool are released.
-Subscription nodes in the node pool are not released.
-To release subscription nodes, log on to the Elastic Compute Service (ECS) console, convert the subscription nodes to pay-as-you-go nodes, and then release the nodes in the ECS console.
-When a node is released, the system disk of the node is also released.
+• For node pools that have a desired number of nodes specified: All pay-as-you-go nodes in the node pool are released.
+Subscription nodes are not released.
+To release subscription nodes, you can log on to the ECS console, convert the subscription nodes to pay-as-you-go nodes, and then release the nodes in the ECS console.
+After a node is released, its system disk is also released.

 Procedure

-2. On the Clusters page, choose More > Delete in the Actions column of the cluster that you want to delete.
+2. On the Cluster List page, in the row of the cluster that you want to delete, click More > Delete.

 Release resources